-In a large skillet, heat coconut oil.
-Add onion, garlic, and jalapeno and cook until for 3 mins.
+In a large skillet, heat vegetable broth, onion, and garlic and cook until for 3 mins.

 Add corn and zucchini and cook for another 2-3 mins.

-Add in cooked quinoa to skillet and fluff with fork until quinoa is heated.
+Turn off heat and add in cooked quinoa to skillet and fluff with fork until quinoa is heated through.

-Remove from heat and add the avocado, cilantro, and lime.
+Remove from heat top with add the avocado, cilantro, and lime juice.